SEN & Disabilities

 The progress of pupils with special educational needs is tracked closely and where necessary, smaller steps such as PIVATS are used to track progress for individuals.

-We are a member of the Nantwich Education Partnership which has employed a specialist SENDCo (Special Needs Coordinator) and a Family Support Worker to work with all of the schools.
-Our SEND coordinator regularly attends a local cluster group of SENCos to keep abreast of current developments and to gain valuable mutual support.
+Our SEND coordinator regularly attends a Trust cluster group of SENCos to keep abreast of current developments and to gain valuable mutual support.
 There are also close links with the educational psychologist, CEAT (Cheshire East Autism Team), Speech & Language, Occupational Therapy and Physiotherapy.